Open Scholarship

 Scholarly Communications

-The Scholarly Communications team can assist with complex enquiries relating to open scholarship and provide individual consultations.
-They can also work with library colleagues to organise seminars and workshops for reserachers on topics including open access and open educational resources (OERs).
+The Scholarly Communications team can assist with complex enquiries relating to open scholarship.
+They can also work with colleagues across Scholarly Services to organise seminars and workshops for reserachers on topics including open access, open science, and open educational resources (OERs).

 Digital Stewardship